 1. Principle of Lawfulness, Loyalty and Transparency

-- We always identify appropriate lawful basis, pre-contractual at the request of the data subject, contractual in which the data subject is a party, legitimate interest or when not applicable, the consent of the data subject and when the data subject is a child, under 16 years of age or incapable, the holder of parental responsibility or the guardian will be asked to sign the consent;
+- We always identify appropriate lawful basis, pre-contractual at the request of the data subject, contractual in which the data subject is a part and legitimate interest;

 - We provide Privacy Notices (notifications) to data subjects that will provide more detailed information on the processing of data done by IMO.

 2. Principle of Purpose Limitation

 Data are collected for specific, explicit and legitimate purposes and are not further processed in a manner that is incompatible with those purposes.

 The collected and processed data are adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 Appropriate measures have been taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay, and the data subject can exercise his right of rectification at any time.